ArmaLite AR-7: Legal note

 Conversely, after the Supreme Court ruling in United States v.
 Thompson/Center Arms Co., modifying the pistol to accept the rifle barrel and/or stock, or modifying the rifle barrel or stock to fit the pistol is legal so long as you do not have the rifle stock attached at the same time as the pistol barrel.
 It is legal (as a pistol) to have the rifle barrel attached with the pistol grip; there is no federal maximum pistol barrel length.

 In the United Kingdom this rifle is a Section 1 Firearm requiring a Firearms Certificate to buy or acquire.

 AR-7 Industries

 AR-7 Industries made solid steel barrels much heavier than the AR-7 barrels by ArmaLite, Charter or Henry.

+There was also a U.S. survival variant.